Manikantasai06/Transfer-learning-Based-Classification-Of-Poultary-Disesas-For-Enhanced-Health/README.md

 #📜 License

 This project is licensed under the MIT License.
-See the LICENSE file for details.Thanks to SmartBridge for this deep learning project on ai !
+See the LICENSE file for details.

+Thanks to SmartBridge for this deep learning project on ai !